-As of the end of 2023, the Group had €0.6bn in cash and cash equivalents other current financial instruments, as well as €1.5 billion of committed credit facilities (a multilateral revolving credit facility of €1.1 billion and an additional €0.3 billion from bilateral revolving credit facilities with key international banking partners), which were all undrawn at the end of 2023.
+As of the end of 2023, the Group had 0.6 in cash and cash equivalents other current financial instruments, as well as 1.5 billion of committed credit facilities (a multilateral revolving credit facilities with key international banking partners), which were all undrawn at the end of 2023.

-In connection with liability management transactions carried out prior to the completion of the Partial Demerger, Solvay has also secured a €1.5 billion Bridge Term Loan ending in October 2024, the amount has been fully drawn.
+In connection with liability management transactions carried out prior to the completion of the Partial Demerger, Solvay has also secured a \leq 1.5 billion Bridge Term Loan ending in October 2024, the amount has been fully drawn.
 The company has an unconditional right to extend two times the maturity by 6 months, until October 2025.
-The Group has access to a Belgium Treasury Bill program for €1 billion, unused at the end of 2023.
+The Group has access to a Belgium Treasury Bill program for \leq 1 billion, unused at the end of 2023.